 The above TimeDomainAllocationList for Rel-17 in pusch-Config for Rel-17 is also applied to DCI format 0_0.

-Alt 1-1 (corresponding to”Yes” to Q3): The numberOfRepetitions for Rel-17 of the indicated row index applies to the DCI format 0_0.
+Alt 1-1: The numberOfRepetitions for Rel-17 of the indicated row index applies to the DCI format 0_0.

-Alt 1-2 (corresponding to”No” to Q3): The numberOfRepetitions for Rel-17 of the indicated row index does not apply to the DCI format 0_0.
+Alt 1-2: The numberOfRepetitions for Rel-17 of the indicated row index does not apply to the DCI format 0_0.

-Alt 2 (corresponding to”Yes” to Q1 and ”No” to Q2 of the 2nd round)
+Alt 2

 For Type 1 CG-PUSCH, the legacy timeDomainAllocation in rrc-ConfiguredUplinkGrant indicates a row index of the legacy TimeDomainAllocationList in pusch-Config.
 Each row of TimeDomainAllocationList corresponds to a respect legacy PUSCH-Allocation which does not support numberOfRepetitions for Rel-17 with the value range of up to 32.

-Note: Need clarifications on how to interprete the RAN1#104 agreement and on whther to support the TDRA based extension of the max repetition factor for Type 1 CG-PUSCH.
+Note: Need clarifications on how to interprete the RAN1#104 agreement and on whether to support the TDRA based extension of the max repetition factor for Type 1 CG-PUSCH.

 The above TimeDomainAllocationList for Rel-17 in pusch-Config for Rel-17 is not applied to DCI format 0_0.
 The legacy TimeDomainAllocationList in pusch-Config is appled to DCI formt 0_0, and as such, DCI format 0_0 does not support numberOfRepetitions for Rel-17 with the value range of up to 32.

-Alt 3 (corresponding to”No” to Q1 and ”Yes” to Q2 of the 2nd round)
+Alt 3

 For Type 1 CG-PUSCH, timeDomainAllocation for Rel-17 in rrc-ConfiguredUplinkGrant for Rel-17 indicates a row index of TimeDomainAllocationList for Rel-17 in pusch-Config for Rel-17.
 Each row of TimeDomainAllocationList for Rel-17 corresponds to a respect PUSCH-Allocation for Rel-17 which may include numberOfRepetitions for Rel-17 with the value range of up to 32.